hrtcat/hrtcat/topics/sanitize_sterilize_depyrogenate.md

 ## Sterilize

-#TODO - needs more info
+#TODO - needs more info, citations

 This means to fully remove or kill **all** microbes.
 If it's not 100% it's not sterile.
 This does not include pyrogens.